 I strive to be a minimalist when it comes to packing.
-But let’s face it, it doesn’t always happen.
+But let’s face it, that doesn’t always happen.

-Here’s a run down of the different types of makeup bags and cases and which ones might fit your needs best.
+Here’s a run down of the different types of makeup bags and cases out there so you can figure out which one fits your needs best.

 I like to keep my makeup brushes separate from my products.